macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 84: January 10, 2020

+**Today's Progress**: #R7D84 Working on Milestone 4 of our Rails project.
+Got stuck for an hour because of a = in the wrong place.
+Coded on Leetcode: "", "". #100DaysOfCode #javascript #React #freeCodeCamp #microverse #1000DaysOfCode

+**Thoughts:** Rank 434 @ Codewars, 40000 @ Hackerrank 82064 @ Leetcode - 8 hour of study.
+Goals: 1.
+Finish the Microverse curicullum

 ## Day 83: January 9, 2020

-**Today's Progress**: #R7D83 Our Milestone-3 got approval to be merge.
-Great work with my partner @Daniel.
+**Today's Progress**: #R7D83 Our Milestone-3 got approval to be merged.
+Great work with my partner @DanielLarbiAdd1.
 JS practice on Leetcode: "Palindrome Linked List", "Counting Bits". #100DaysOfCode #javascript #React #freeCodeCamp #microverse #1000DaysOfCode

-**Thoughts:** Rank 436 @ Codewars, 40000 @ Hackerrank 82064 @ Leetcode - 8 hour of study.
+**Thoughts:** Rank 435 @ Codewars, 40000 @ Hackerrank 82064 @ Leetcode - 8 hour of study.
 Goals: 1.
 Finish the Microverse curicullum

 ## Day 82: January 8, 2020